Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 Features

 The navbar below the logo and title will allow the user to navigate between each page- Home, Tours and Contact, each having different information.
+Clicking on the logo will also bring the user to the Home page.
 The Contact page has a form with name, email and query sections that would allow the user to ask questions of the company in regard to tours/extra information
-In the footer of each page there are links to social media and trip advisor where they would be able to access the sites social media presence.
+In the footer of each page there are links to social media (Facebook and Instagram) and TripAdvisor where they would be able to access the sites social media presence and find reviews were the cmopany real.

 Technologies Used